openappsec/attachment/README.md

  $ apk add pcre-dev libxml2-dev zlib-dev openssl-dev geoip-dev linux-headers python3
 ```

-### Compiling the attachment code for an existing nginx server
+### Compiling the attachment code for an existing NGINX/Kong server

 On your existing nginx server:
 1. Run command to extract nginx compilation flags to a file